Rangers top Canadiens 2-1; series tied 2-2

 Torrey Mitchell scored for Montreal and Carey Price made 30 saves.

+''They were desperate tonight,'' Price said of the Rangers. ''They executed a pretty good game plan.
+You have to give that team credit, they played well tonight.''

-Game 5 is Thursday night in Montreal before the series returns to Madison Square Garden on Saturday night.
+Game 5 is Thursday night in Montreal before the series returns to Madison Square Garden on Saturday.

+''We came into MSG with a chance to even it out - make it a 2-2 series - that's what we did - and now we go to Montreal and there's a three game series,'' Rangers forward Derek Stepan said.

 The Rangers, who gave up the tying goal with 18 seconds left in the third period of Game 2 before losing in overtime, stopped Montreal in the final minutes in this one.

-After a lackluster performance in a 3-1 loss in Game 3, the Rangers came out aggressive early in Game 4.
+''After what happened in Montreal, you know for sure that the game is not over until it's over,'' Lundqvist said. ''We worked really hard until the end, made some big plays, made blocks when we had to.
+I felt like we had a few more chances, but in the end it's about finding a way to win.''

+Lundqvist has been stellar in the series with a 1.89 goals-against average and a .944 save percentage.

-Lundqvist kept it scoreless as he stopped Andrew Shaw on a breakaway midway through the first period.
+He kept the Rangers from falling behind early on as he stopped Andrew Shaw on a breakaway midway through the first period.

 About a minute later, Canadiens defenseman Andrei Markov misplayed the puck along the boards and Fast grabbed the loose puck and slid it through the legs of Price for an unassisted goal at 11:39 to open the scoring.